girish946/hs-stream/README.md

 # hs-stream

-play the videos from hotstar on linux
+Stream videos from hotstar

 ## Dependencies
 * livestreamer

-    to install livestreamer on Ubuntu:
+    To install livestreamer on Ubuntu:

-        sudo apt-get install livestreamer
+        $ sudo apt-get install livestreamer

-    to install livestreamer on Fedora:
+    To install livestreamer on Fedora:

-        dnf install livestreamer
+        $ sudo dnf install livestreamer